catppuccin/catppuccin/docs/port-creation.md

 > and we, the staff team, reserve the right to choose what ports will be
 > included under the organization.

+Read through the following headings to ensure that you're adhering to our submission guidelines!

 - [Workflow](#workflow) - View the ideal Catppuccin port workflow from start to finish!
 - [FAQ](#faq) - Unsure where to start?
 You can find the answers to your questions here!
+- [Creation](#creation) - Start creating your ports with our template repository!
 - [Styling](#styling) - Already started work on your port?
 Make sure you're following our style guidelines!
 - [Licensing](#licensing) - Important information about the licensing of ports